atalayd/TrendingHub/README.md

 ### Region Filtering

-Click on any region button (Global, Americas, Europe, Asia, Africa, Oceania) to filter content by geographic region.
+Click on any region button (Global, Americas, Europe, Asia) to filter content by geographic region.

 ### Platform Filtering